How can an airway-focused dentist help?

 - Decide against tongue and lip piercings, which can fracture teeth and increase infection risk.

 - Avoid acid erosion from acid reflux at night while you are sleeping by learning to keep your tongue in the roof of your mouth.

 When used appropriately, a manual toothbrush can be as effective as a powered toothbrush.
-However, when used correctly a good-quality electric toothbrush is like going to the dentist every day.
+However, when used correctly, a good-quality electric toothbrush is like going to the dentist every day.
 The key is to hold the brush “still” as you move from tooth to tooth, letting the brush do the moving for you.
-Dr. Roca always says the good-quality toothbrushes are so thorough when used correctly, it is going to put her out of business.
-Like with a manual brush, we recommended two to three minutes, at a 45-degree angle toward the gums, and cover the entire inner, outer, and chewing surfaces of the teeth.
+Dr. Roca always says that good-quality toothbrushes are so thorough when used correctly, it is going to put her out of business.
+Like with a manual brush, we recommend brushing for two to three minutes, at a 45-degree angle toward the gums, covering the entire inner, outer, and chewing surfaces of the teeth.
 Make sure to include the gum line where the tooth meets the gum.
-Just remember, the trick is, with an electric brush you hold it “still” unlike with a manual that you move in circles along the gum line.
+Just remember, the trick with an electric brush is holding it still, unlike a manual brush that you move in circles along the gum line.